094459/newsletter-oss-projects/README.md

 [aws-secret-inject](https://aws-oss.beachgeek.co.uk/3pg) this handy command line tool from Quincy Mitchell allows you to inject AWS Secrets or SSM Parameters into your configuration files (.env, or whatever you like to call your configuration files these days).
 The README contains examples of how you can use this.
 Very handy indeed. (#191)

+**aws-secretsmanager-agent**

+[aws-secretsmanager-agent](https://aws-oss.beachgeek.co.uk/41i) is a local HTTP service that you can install and use in your compute environments to read secrets from Secrets Manager and cache them in memory.
+The Secrets Manager Agent can retrieve and cache secrets in memory so that your applications can consume secrets directly from the cache.
+That means you can fetch the secrets your application needs from the localhost instead of making calls to Secrets Manager.
+The Secrets Manager Agent can only make read requests to Secrets Manager - it can't modify secrets.
+The Secrets Manager Agent uses the AWS credentials you provide in your environment to make calls to Secrets Manager.
+The Secrets Manager Agent offers protection against Server Side Request Forgery (SSRF) to help improve secret security.
+You can configure the Secrets Manager Agent by setting the maximum number of connections, the time to live (TTL), the localhost HTTP port, and the cache size.(#202)

 **avp-toy-store-sample**

 [avp-toy-store-sample](https://aws-oss.beachgeek.co.uk/3jw) is a great sample project if you want to explore Cedar, and how this fits in with Amazon Verified Permissions.
 This sample web application demonstrates authentication and policy-based authorization for different user types to an imaginary toy store.
 The toy store takes orders online and then send them to customers through multiple warehouses.
 This application is used by warehouses to help sending orders to customers.
 The application uses Amazon Cognito for authentication and uses Amazon Verified Permissions for policy-based authorization.
 Additionally, the application uses API-Gateway as the front-door to the application, and Lambda to process requests. (#184)